4ubr3ypwd/aubreypwd.github.io-hugo/README.md

 npm run deploy
 ```

-If you pass `npm run deploy -- cp` it will commit whatever you have to the repo for you and push it automatically.
+If you pass `npm run deploy -- cp [Commit Message]` it will commit whatever you have to the repo for you , push it up to `master` and deploy to production.